A list of characters in Far Cry 4.

 - Crazy-Prepared: Although this depends on the player, this is still a possible trope, only limiting the player to their imagination.

 - Dull Surprise: Ajay's reaction to everything from finding out he's the son of a legendary revolutionary to having a Mushroom Samba crazy Vision Quest where he's incarnated as an ancient Kyrati warrior.
+That said, he gets considerably more expressive when he's threatening Yogi and Reggie to get them out of his parents' house.

 - Easily Forgiven: By Pagan Min.
 Pagan ignores the fact Ajay has cost him his empire in order to help him put away his mother's ashes.